Latiah/latifah.akimana-daily-reports/README.md

-# latifah.akimana-daily-reports
+.# latifah.akimana-daily-reports
-This repository  contains my daily reports for the python programming course
+This repository  contains my daily reports for the python programming course.